Teplice nad Bečvou

 Teplice nad Bečvou (until 1959 Zbrašov) is a spa municipality and village in Přerov District in the Olomouc Region of the Czech Republic.
 It has about 400 inhabitants.
+In addition to the spa, the municipality is known for the Zbrašov Aragonite Caves.

 Geography

 Teplice nad Bečvou is located about 22 km northeast of Přerov and 34 km east of Olomouc.
 It lies in the Moravian-Silesian Foothills.
 It is situated on the left bank of the Bečva River.

 History

 The first written mention of Teplice nad Bečvou under its old name Zbrašov is from 1328.
 One half of the village belonged to Helfštýn and later to Hranice estate and one half was owned by the Hradisko Monastery.
-In 1491, William II of Pernstein bought Zbrašov from Hradisko Monastery and joined it to his Hranice estate.
+In 1491, Vilém II of Pernštejn bought Zbrašov from Hradisko Monastery and annexed it to his Hranice estate.

-Zbrašov was then held by Václav Haugvic of Biskupice (in 1547–1553) and by Jan Kropáč Sr. of Nevědomí (1553–1571).
+Zbrašov was then held by Václav Haugwitz of Biskupice (in 1547–1553) and by Jan Kropáč Sr. of Nevědomí (1553–1571).
 In 1553, Jan Kropáč of Nevědomí had the most abundant thermal springs brought to one place and thus laid the foundations of the local spa.
 After the Battle of White Mountain, Zbrašov was acquired by Franz von Dietrichstein.
-His house owned the estate until 1923.
+The Dietrichstein family owned the estate until 1923.